The Top 5 Supplements My Autoimmune Patients Take

 Your body produces some level of glutathione naturally.
 However, a poor diet, exposure to toxins, medications, stress, and illness deplete your levels or stop glutathione synthesis altogether.
 Glutathione deficiency factors into oxidative stress as well as triggering your body’s inflammatory response.

-This can lead to autoimmune diseases including rheumatoid arthritis, Crohn’s disease, and multiple sclerosis.1
+And we know that autoimmune diseases including rheumatoid arthritis, Crohn’s disease, and multiple sclerosis re often the result of chronic inflammation.1

 Without enough glutathione, your body cannot properly detox.
 Toxins linger in your bloodstream or get stored in fat.
 This wreaks havoc on your immune system and sets you up for chronic illness.2